March 2023 Featured Haiku

 • Haiku submitted before the 25th of the month will be considered to be showcased the following month.
 Submissions are judged anonymously.

-* Being a member of Zen Peacemakers International is not required, but becoming a member will give you access to our free online events.
+* Being a member of Zen Peacemakers is not required, but becoming a member helps to support our nonprofit organization and connects you to a global community of peacemakers.
+Membership is free of cost, unless you choose to donate, which is greatly appreciated.

 JOIN HERE